 4. The multilayer PCBs have enhanced functionality compared to single layers and have great EMI shielding, controlled impedance, and more feature despite their small size.

-Multilayer PCBs can be put to just any use and have become a preferred option because they can be used across all technologies.
+Multilayer PCBs can be put to just any use and have become a preferred option because it can use them across all technologies.

-They are found in almost all electronics including smartphones, microwaves and other domestic consumer equipment.
-They are also used in smartwatches and mobile devices because they are small in size and have increased functionality.
+They are found in almost all electronics, including smartphones, microwaves, and other domestic consumer equipment.
+They are also used in smartwatches and mobile devices because they are small and have increased functionality.

 In computer electronics, they find much application in the motherboards and servers.
 Their space-saving feature makes it easier for them to be applied widely in the technology industry.

 Multilayer PCBs are also widely applied in telecommunication devices.
 They are used in GPS, signal transmission as well as in satellite applications.
-Because they are durable, can easily be used in tower outdoors and mobile devices as well.
+Because they are durable, they can easily use them in towers outdoors and on mobile devices.

 In industries, multilayer PCBs are quite vital because they are small in size and durable.
 They are therefore widely applied in industrial control and are used in running machinery in industrial applications.